Death of Zara Qairina Mahathir: Investigations

 On 8 August 2025, the Attorney General of Malaysia ordered that Zara Qairina's grave be exhumed so that an autopsy could be conducted to identify the main cause of Zara Qairina's death.
 The exhumation process of the grave was carried out on 9 August 2025 and the cemetery area was tightly controlled by the police so that no untoward incident occurred.
 In addition, the media was also seen at the location to cover it.
 People were also seen crowding the location of Zara Qairina's grave.
 Prime Minister of Malaysia Anwar Ibrahim guaranteed that the investigation would be conducted transparently and fairly, and that no one would escape punishment if they were truly involved in the death of Zara Qairina.

 Forensic pathologist of Queen Elizabeth Hospital, Jessie Hiu, told the inquest that it was unlikely that Zara's death was caused by accidental falling or by being pushed from a standing position.
 She also said that the hospital's chemistry department did not detect any drugs in Zara's liver based on the toxicology results.
 However, according to the Coroner's Court of Kota Kinabalu, laboratory tests detected the presence of the anti-seizure drug, Phenytoin in Zara's kidney tissue.

+According to the head of discipline in the school, on 14 March 2025, a month after she first enrolled in the school, the unit received a complaint by Zara, alleging that she was sexually harassed by another student while sleeping in her dormitory.